tmray/tmray.github.com/_posts/2015-11-01-like-a-switch.md

 But when Christmas is over, its perfectly OK to keep your decorations up well into February.

-I think I'm just upset that I know winter comes next.
+I think I'm just upset that I know winter is coming.